colemanbroad/cpnet3/notes/issues.md

 Fluo-C2DL-MSC       02    0.934911 - 0.064 enters / exits
 BF-C2DL-MuSC        01    0.956835 - false divisons from dense packing ?
 Fluo-C3DH-H157      02    0.962199 - 0.082 enters / exits
 Fluo-C3DL-MDA231    02    0.9746   - 0.036 enters / exits
 BF-C2DL-MuSC        02    0.975593 - dunno ?

 Let's start with the worst one, Fluo-C2DL-MSC/02.

 - A small number of cells so any errors are costly.
-- The cells are constantly appearing and disappearing!
-It's actually amazing that we get 0.93 F1 at all, given that we guarantee a mistake whenever a cell enters the FoV through an image boundary.
+- ~~The cells are constantly appearing and disappearing!
+It's actually amazing that we get 0.93 F1 at all, given that we guarantee a mistake whenever a cell enters the FoV through an image boundary.~~
+!!!
+FOUND THE ISSUE !!!
+Looking at the actual tracking errors made the issue is obvious: sometimes the cells move more than 100px, so we just have to increase the cutoff distance.
+This should also be apparent in our `dub` hyperparam tuning.
 - The 01 acquisition has more cells and they don't enter through the boundaries as often.

 Potential solution: add a distance cutoff to the edges and allow for edges without parents.

 Now BF-C2DL-MuSC/01.

 The cells crawl around in a dish, so no cells enter or leave the FoV through the image boundaries.
 But they do divide A LOT towards the end of the series.
 It goes from 1 to 24 cells from t=911 to t=1376.
 If we plot the F1 score over time I bet all the errors are at the end.

 -[x] ![write code to make this plot](f1-over-time.png).
+!!!
+Found the issue !!!

+see /Users/broaddus/work/isbi/cpnet3/cpnet-out/BF-C2DL-MuSC/01_GT/track-analysis/png/lab1200.png through 1230.

+The problem with this dataset is that there are clusters of three or four cells touching each other but they have large displacements!
+So this means that the nearest parent is often wrong. _Maybe we can fix this with a higher cost for divisions? i.e. only use divisions when necessary._ (This is the answer.)

 The banding in the plot show that we have discrete numbers of errors starting with zero.
 It's true!
 The F1 score for this dataset drops dramatically towards the end of the timeseries and fluctuates wildly.
 It would be nice to know _exactly where_ the problems arose.
 What kind of movements / divisions / etc cause these problems. see #23.

 _These scores are an indictment of the nearest parent strategy?_